NathanaelA/nativescript-liveedit/README.md

 ### Prerequisites:
 Run `npm install jshint -g`

+If you are using TypeScript; you should install tslint; run `npm install tslint -g`

 If you don't have xmllint already on your machine; you will need to install it.
 (Windows users: http://xmlsoft.org/sources/win32/)